rocwg/note-kotlin/docs/tool-kotlin/11-Generics.md

 }
 ```

 You declare a variable `strings` of type `MutableList<String>`.
 Then you try to pass it to the function.
 If the compiler accepted it (which it doesen’t), you’d be able to add an integer to a list of strings, which would then lead to a runtime exception when you tried to access the contents of the list as strings.
-For that reason, this call doesn’t compile.
+For that reason, this call doesn't compile.
 This example shows that it’s not safe to pass a `MutableList<String>` as an argument when a `MutableList<Any>` is expected; the Kotlin compiler correctly forbids that.

 Now you can answer the question of whether it’s safe to pass a list of strings to a function that expects a list of `Any` objects.
 It’s not safe if the function adds or replaces elements in the list, because this creates the possibility of type inconsistencies.
 It’s safe otherwise (we’ll discuss why in more detail later in this section).
 In Kotlin, this can be easily controlled by choosing the right interface, depending on whether the list is mutable.
 If a function accepts a read-only list, you can pass a `List` with a more specific element type.
 If the list is mutable, you can’t do that.